 Social – Emotional Growth

-Imagine Lincoln employs a professional school counselor to deliver a comprehensive guidance and counseling program to all students.
-The School Counseling Program is designed to promote student self-confidence, positive attitudes, relationship skills, and motivation for success, decision-making skills, and an emotionally healthy school-learning environment.The staff work to create partnerships with families to support growth in student academics and career and personal/social development.
+Imagine Lincoln employs a professional school counselor to deliver a comprehensive guidance and counseling program to all scholars.
+The School Counseling Program is designed to promote scholar self-confidence, positive attitudes, relationship skills, and motivation for success, decision-making skills, and an emotionally healthy school-learning environment.The staff work to create partnerships with families to support growth in scholar academics and career and personal/social development.

 Counseling services that are available to Imagine Lincoln students and families include: